rideau-info.com

 Why Parliament Blamed By

 Another incident was now taking place in Bytown that would further cloud Colonel By’s reputation.
-A clerk in the Royal Engineer’s office, Howard Henry Burgess, dismissed in March 1830 for “negligence of duty,” now formally accused By of inappropriate use of public funds [see below for full details].
+A clerk in the Royal Engineer’s office, Henry Howard Burgess, dismissed in March 1830, for “negligence of duty,” now formally accused Colonel By of inappropriate use of public funds [see the section “The Henry Howard Burgess Affair” for full details].
 Burgess, who had problems with alcohol and an erratic temperament, demanded that he be paid to the end of his contract period (August 1831).
-It was some months after he was turned down on that request that he threatened to go public with allegations that By has misspent public funds, and when he was turned down again, he made good on that threat.
-Eventually a court of inquiry, under Colonel Gustavus Nicolls, was held in which all of Burgess’ charges were reviewed in detail.
+It was some months after he was turned down on that request that he threatened to go public with allegations that Colonel By has misspent public funds, and when he was turned down again, he made good on that threat.
+Eventually a court of inquiry was held, under Colonel Gustavus Nicolls, in which all of Burgess’ charges were reviewed in detail.
 The court fully exonerated Colonel By, but the whole affair added to the “taint” that Colonel By was acquiring.

 Returning to the main issue of the expenditures for construction of the Rideau Canal relative to the amount of grants authorized by Parliament, in July 1831, as a result of recommendations from this committee, Parliament passed regulations that limited Ordnance spending to the amount of the annual Parliamentary grants.
-This included rules that all estimates be submitted for Parliamentary approval prior to the start of construction and that the total of all contracts was to stay within the limit of the Parliamentary grant.
+This included rules that all estimates be submitted for Parliamentary approval prior to the start of construction and that the total of all contracts must stay within the limit of the Parliamentary grant.
 This was the first time that these rules had been clearly defined.
-However, Ordnance failed to convey information about these new regulations to Colonel By who was still proceedings with his orders to complete the canal with all speed and economy.
+However, Ordnance failed to convey information about these new regulations to Colonel By, who was still proceeding with his orders to complete the canal with all speed and economy.

-On February 23, 1832 Colonel By submitted his final estimate for the construction of the Rideau Canal.
+On February 23, 1832, Colonel By submitted his final estimate for the construction of the Rideau Canal.
 It totalled £803,774, which was made up of £715,408 spent to December 31, 1831, £46,615 required to complete canal construction, £14,000 for the purchase of additional required land, £7,750 for blockhouses and £20,000 as an estimate of compensation for land expropriated under the Rideau Canal Act.
-The recall notice drafted by Treasury on May 25, 1832 was based on these figures.
+The recall notice drafted by Treasury on May 25, 1832, was based on these figures.

-By received his actual recall from Ordnance on August 11, 1832.
-He still didn’t know at that time that it was Parliament that had asked for his removal and recall, he was never shown the Treasury Minute.
+Colonel By received his actual recall from Ordnance on August 11, 1832.
+He didn’t know at that time that it was Parliament that had asked for his removal and recall, as he was never shown the Treasury Minute.
 When he arrived back in England in late November 1832, he submitted the final costs of the Rideau Canal to August 31, 1832, a total of £777,146.
 He also included his estimate of £20,000 for expropriated land.
 As stipulated by the Rideau Canal Act, settlement for expropriated land was to be made after the canal was completed.
-This took until January 1834 to complete, and these land settlements increased the costs to the final number of £822,804
+This took until January 1834 to complete, and these land settlements increased the costs to the final number of £822,804.

 Back in England

-By's military career ended when he set foot back on English soil.
-He seems to have essentially been abandoned; everything was left up on the air.
+By’s military career ended when he set foot back on English soil.
+He seems to have essentially been abandoned; everything was left up in the air.
 The Board of Ordnance hadn’t fully defended By, since to do so would have put the blame for exceeding Parliamentary grants on their shoulders.
 The various Parliamentary hearings and internal reviews by Ordnance had fully exonerated Colonel By – he had done his job properly and had been completely transparent with the costs, continually submitting detailed estimates to Ordnance.
-But he had become a pariah, the Treasury Minute had been published in the papers, his public image was tarnished.
+But he had become a pariah, the Treasury Minute had been published in the papers, and his public image was tarnished.

-The Reform government now in power opposed the Rideau project and it had singled out By as a example of the problems with the previous government.
-To them, By was a representation of the problems of power vested with the Crown rather than with the people.
+The Reform government now in power opposed the Rideau project and it had singled out Colonel By as a example of the problems with the previous government.
+To them, Colonel By was a representation of the problem of power vested with the Crown rather than with the people.
 It really had little to do with the actual project – it was politics.
 If a full inquiry had been held on By’s return, he would have been publicly exonerated and the Board of Ordnance would, correctly, have been assigned the blame for defying the wishes of Parliament.
 But such an inquiry was never held.

-By was clearly puzzled by what had happened.
+Colonel By was clearly puzzled by what had happened.
 He hadn’t done any wrong, he’d pursued his duty with indefatigable zeal.
 Overcoming incredible obstacles he’d succeeded in creating one of the greatest engineering triumphs in the British Empire.
 But no one was coming out to support him.
 The accolades and rewards, which should have been his, didn’t appear.
 He quietly retired to his estate in Frant, Sussex, England.

 He stayed busy, both with local affairs in Frant and with the Rideau Canal.
 He continued correspondence with the Board of Ordnance and the Royal Engineers, mostly on technical subjects dealing with the Rideau Canal.
-By was still the expert when it came to the canal and his advice on many matters was being solicited.
+Colonel By was still the expert when it came to the canal and his advice on many matters was being solicited.

 He also wrote letters to various people trying to get his name cleared.
-On January 23, 1833, he wrote a letter to his old boss, Colonel Dunford of the Royal Engineers.
+On January 23, 1833, he wrote a letter to his old boss, Colonel Durnford of the Royal Engineers.
 In it he explained his problems.
-Firstly, that the Treasury Minute [see below] which specifically named By, had only been seen by By in Canadian newspapers that had been sent to him.
+Firstly, that the Treasury Minute [see pg.
+82] which specifically named By, had only been seen by Colonel By in Canadian newspapers which had been sent to him.
 He goes on to say that “[I] feel extremely ill-used that the said minute was not sent officially to me, that I might have the opportunity of defending my character” and that “The present government appears to throw blame on me for not waiting for Parliamentary grants; forgetting that it was ordered by his grace the Master-General and Board [of Ordnance], that I was not to wait for Parliamentary grants, but to proceed with all dispatch consistent with economy, and the contracts were formed by the commissary-general at Montreal accordingly: by which the Engineer Department was bound to pay for the works as they progressed, which precluded the possibility of stopping the works without laying the government open to pay heavy damages [lawsuits] for so doing.”
-[Moon, pg.76].

 Durnford did write a letter to General Pilkington – then Inspector General of Fortifications, on February 28, 1833, with a somewhat rambling defence of By.
-In it he stated that “The principle source of Lieut.-Col. By’s present discomfort arises from the apprehension that, without some certificate or testimony, equally public, is afforded him, that the censure of the committee of the House of Commons [will remain].”
-Durnford goes on to note that anyone seeing the Rideau Canal, and the state of the country through which it was built, would conclude that “the outlay of money would not be wondered at, or given unwillingly, as a record of British ability and munificence” [Moon pp.76-77].
+In it he stated that “The principle source of Lieut.
+Col. By’s present discomfort arises from the apprehension that, without some certificate or testimony, equally public, is afforded him, that the censure of the committee of the House of Commons [will remain].”
+Durnford goes on to note that anyone seeing the Rideau Canal, and the state of the country through which it was built, would conclude that “the outlay of money would not be wondered at, or given unwillingly, as a record of British ability and munificence.”
 Durnford also correctly notes that much of the extra costs were for land acquisition, not for the actual construction of the canal, and that these costs could not have been foreseen.
-As far as we know, Pilkington didn’t do anything in support of By – Pilkington was to die on July 6, 1834.
+As far as we know, Pilkington didn’t do anything in support of Colonel By – Pilkington was to die on July 6, 1834.

 He never got that or any other honour before his death on February 1, 1836.
-He suffered his first stroke in October 1834, but it was a major stroke on January 29, 1836 that did him in.
+He suffered his first stroke in October 1834, but it was a major stroke on January 29, 1836, that did him in.
 He died three days later.
 He was buried in the cemetery of St. Alban’s Church in Frant.

-A memorial, erected by his wife Esther in St. Alban’s Church reads:
+A memorial, erected by his wife Esther in St. Alban’s Church, reads:

 Sacred to the memory of